Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Introduction

-However, the samples in many real-world applications are often large-scale and scattered across different agents in a distributed and decentralized system (i.e., each agent only has limited storage and computation power, and none works as a central server).
+The above algorithms are generally centralized --- a central server is required to collect all samples and their pairwise costs and then solve~\eqref{eq:eot} accordingly.
+However, in many real-world applications, the samples of a distribution are often large-scale and scattered across different agents in a distributed system (i.e., each agent only has limited storage and computation power, and none works as a central server).
 In addition, sharing raw data directly can be forbidden in this system because of privacy and security requirements.
-As illustrated in Figure~\ref{fig:diagram}, such a scenario leads to a challenging \textit{privacy-preserving distributed distribution comparison} task, in which each agent can access neither the whole sample sets nor the complete cost matrix $C$.
-Accordingly, a decentralized method is required to solve the EOT problem with limited and privacy-preserving communications.
+As illustrated in Fig.~\ref{fig:diagram}, such a scenario leads to a challenging \textit{distributed distribution comparison} task, in which each agent can access neither the whole sample sets nor the complete cost matrix $\bm{C}=[c(\bm{x},\bm{y})]$.
+Therefore, a decentralized method is required to solve the EOT problem efficiently with limited, even privacy-preserving, communications.

-In this study, we propose a novel decentralized entropic optimal transport method, which provides a theoretically-guaranteed solution to privacy-preserving distributed distribution comparison.
-In particular, our method considers the dual form of the EOT problem, in which the dual objective involves a kernel associated with the cost matrix, and the dual variables are scattered among the agents.
-We approximate a sub-kernel matrix for each agent via one-shot communication and avoid sharing raw data among the agents~\citep{khanduri2021decentralized}.
-Based on the approximated kernel, the dual variables are optimized in a mini-batch randomized block-coordinate descent (MRBCD) scheme~\citep{zhao2014accelerated}.
+We propose a novel decentralized entropic optimal transport (DEOT) method in this study, which provides an efficient and theoretically-guaranteed solution to distributed distribution comparison.
+In particular, our method considers the dual form of the EOT problem, in which the dual objective involves a kernel associated with the cost function, and the dual variables are scattered among the agents.
+We approximate a sub-kernel matrix for each agent via the decentralized kernel approximation method in~\cite{khanduri2021decentralized}, which only requires one-shot communication and avoids sharing raw data among the agents.
+Based on the approximated kernel, the dual variables are optimized in a mini-batch randomized block-coordinate descent (MRBCD) scheme~\cite{zhao2014accelerated}.
 Each agent stores and updates the dual variables corresponding to its local data.
 The dual variables' gradients are computed based on partial dual variables (rather than raw data) from some randomly-selected agents.
+The convergence of the method is guaranteed in theory.
+Besides solving the classic EOT problem in~\eqref{eq:eot}, our DEOT method is also applicable for entropic Gromov-Wasserstein (EGW) distance~\cite{rioux2023entropic,zhang2022gromov} under slight modifications.